spurcell/docs/docs/data.md

 ```

 A **map** is a set of *keys*, each with an associated value.
 A map thus defines a mapping from the set of keys onto the set of values.
-Map literals are defined with braces, being an extension of the set concept.
+Map literals are defined within braces using the yield symbol `=>` as a delimiter, since a map is an extension of the set concept.

 ```
 greats = {